gmac/graphql-ruby-schema-directives/README.md

 # Ruby GraphQL Schema Directives

-This gem extends [GraphQL Ruby](http://graphql-ruby.org/) to add support for custom schema directives that annotate an SDL.
-These annotations are useful for [Schema Stitching](https://www.graphql-tools.com/docs/stitch-directives-sdl), [Apollo Federation](https://www.apollographql.com/docs/federation/), and other proprietary uses.
+This gem extends [GraphQL Ruby](http://graphql-ruby.org/) to add support for custom schema directives used to annotate an SDL (for [Schema Stitching](https://www.graphql-tools.com/docs/stitch-directives-sdl), [Apollo Federation](https://www.apollographql.com/docs/federation/), or other proprietary uses).

 This gem is intentionally generic, versus the [apollo-federation](https://github.com/Gusto/apollo-federation-ruby) gem upon which it is based.
 The goals of this gem are much simpler:

-1. allow schema directives to be applied to any GraphQL element, and then printed into an annotated SDL.
+1. allow schema directives to be applied to any GraphQL element, and then printed as an annotated SDL.
 2. allow class-based schemas and parsed `GraphQL::Schema.from_definition` schemas to be combined and printed together.

-## Table of Contents
+## Contents

 - [Installation](#installation)
 - [Class-based schemas](#class-based-schemas)